bartosz-makowski/Quizzero/README.md

 **Sounds**

 ## Wireframes :straight_ruler:
 I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq</a>.
 Started by doing a very basic wireframe for Mobile/Tablet/Desktop - these were to get a basic understanding of how structurally elements would appear on the page.
-You can view this wireframe in a wireframe folder [here](https://github.com/bartosz-makowski/Quizzero/tree/master/assets/wireframes).
+You can view this wireframe in a wireframe [folder](https://github.com/bartosz-makowski/Quizzero/tree/master/assets/wireframes).

 ## Features :abacus:
 **Features that have been developed:**